BoryaGames/CatMagick/README.md

     useEffect(() => {
       // After the render, we can focus the input using the reference we've made.
-      // Don't forget: input is a reference and not an element, you must call it first - input() input().focus();
+      // Don't forget: input is a reference and not an element, you must call it first to get the element - input() input().focus();
     }, []);